Luck is not the word that came to mind when Lesley Stephen was diagnosed with Stage IV metastatic breast cancer in 2014.

 “Don’t leave it until the end of your treatment to seek out clinical trials.
 By then, you might not qualify, or you’ll be too ill to benefit,” she says.
 “If your consultant doesn’t agree to try different treatments, then change consultants.”

-She’s also become involved on a larger scale, as a patient representative for the National Cancer Research Institute (NCRI), Cancer Research UK and Breast Cancer Now, as well as a leader in patient advocacy groups Make Seconds Count and Just Treatment.
+She’s also become involved on a larger scale, as a patient representative for the National Cancer Research Institute (NCRI), Cancer Research UK and Breast Cancer Now, as well as a Trustee for Make Seconds Count.
 It was chance that aligned Lesley with ICGC -- she was introduced to ICGC director Andrew Biankan through a friend, and ended up participating in an event where he was speaking.

 She’s hoping her involvement will help bring changes, large and small, to the lives of patients in the UK and around the world.